 3. Using RUN Box

-1. First of all, Press the Windows+R Shortcut Key on your Keyboard.
+- First of all, Press the Windows+R shortcut Key to open the Run Box.

 4. Using Task Scheduler

 It’s a feature of Microsoft Windows that provides an ability to set the schedule for a program at the selected time period.
-It is used for many purposes on Windows computer, Whenever we need to launch the program after the specified time period, So, then it helps a lot.
+It is used for various purposes.
+When we need to launch the program after the specified time period, we can use Task Scheduler.

-4. Next, Choose your Trigger, When Do you want to Start the Task?
-Such as Daily, Weekly, Monthly, One Time, etc. In my case I select One Time, You can select One Time trigger as well, then Next.
+- Next, choose the Trigger.
+When do you want to Start the Task?
+Daily, Weekly, Monthly, One Time, etc. In my case, I selected One Time.
+You can choose One Time trigger too, then click the Next.

-5. Now set the Task Start Time and Date then Click Next.
+- Now set the Task Start Time and Date and then click Next.

-6. Select your action type, What action do you want the Task to Perform?
+- Select the action type, What action do you want the Task to Perform?

-7. Now just Select your program/Script, Click to Browse Button and Go to the Following Location – C:\Windows\System32 and then select shutdown.exe and Click Open.
+- Now select the program that is to be triggered.
+Click to Browse Button, and navigate to the Following Location – C:\Windows\System32 and then select shutdown.exe.

-8. Add the arguments as -s, then Click to next.
+- Add the arguments as -s, then click the Next button.

 5. Using Notepad

-I hope you already know about Notepad and use it as well.
-So, Through the Notepad, We will create a .bat file to start an Auto ShutDown Timer on Windows 10.
+I hope you already know about Notepad and often use it.
+Using Notepad, we will create a .bat file to start an Auto ShutDown Timer on Windows 10.

-2. Add the Following Script on the Notepad.
+- Add the following script in the Notepad.

 shutdown.exe -s -t 1800 -c "Computer will be shut down in Few Minutes"

-3. And Now Press the Ctrl+S Shortcut Key to save this file on your PC.
+- Press the Ctrl+S shortcut Key to save this file on your PC.

-4. (Important Step) Now Enter the File Name AutoShutDown.bat and also select save as Type – All Files, then click on Save Button.
+- Now Enter the File Name as AutoShutDown.bat and also select save as Type – All Files, then click the Save Button.

 File Name – AutoShutDown.bat